Docker

 Labels included in base or parent images (images in the

-line) are inherited by your image.
+FROMline) are inherited by your image.
 If a label already exists but with a different value, the most-recently-applied value overrides any previously-set value.To view an image’s labels, use the

-option to show just the labels;docker image inspect --format='' myimage
+docker image inspectcommand.
+You can use the--formatoption to show just the labels;docker image inspect --format='' myimage

 EXPOSE